Find out how to set up self-certification to meet the new U.S. mandate requirements - Read more here

 How do you think the office environment is going to change?

-Healthcare needs and employee wellbeing will be key: expect a more intensive cleaning schedule, keep office and surfaces clean at all times to ensure a safe environment for our staff.
+Healthcare needs and employee wellbeing will be key: expect a more intensive cleaning schedule, keeping office and surfaces clean at all times to ensure a safe environment for our staff.

 Expect a rise in ‘mixed meetings‘, meaning we will need to consider how people will be using workspaces differently when work life returns to normal.
 With home offices being an accepted workplace now, meeting areas will need to be designed and equipped with technology that enables both in-person and virtual interactions, especially bringing reliable and quality video capability into meetings.